Ilford: Rail and tube

 Ilford station is in London fare zone 4.

 Ilford railway station is on the Great Eastern Main Line.
 It is served by Elizabeth line trains which also call at the nearby Seven Kings and Goodmayes stations.

 The station was the scene of two fatal rail crashes in 1915 and 1944.
-A traction maintenance depot for electric multiple units is situated in Ilford, which maintains many Greater Anglia and London Overground trains.
+A traction maintenance depot for electric multiple units is situated in Ilford, which maintains many National Rail and London Overground trains.

 London Underground's Central line is to the north of Ilford, with Redbridge, Gants Hill, Newbury Park, Barkingside and Fairlop nearby.
 The stations are on the Hainault loop branch of the Central line, with direct connections to Stratford, the City, the West End and West London.